Scan Science and Technology

 Contact Leading Edge Experts & Companies

 The Experts below are selected from a list of 291 Experts worldwide ranked by ideXlab platform

-L O Kononov – 1st expert on this subject based on the ideXlab platform
+L O Kononov – One of the best experts on this subject based on the ideXlab platform.

 synthesis of conjugates of polyhedral Boron Compounds with carbohydratesRussian Chemical Reviews, 2009Co-Authors: A V Orlova, L O KononovAbstract:

 The published data on the methods for the synthesis of conjugates of polyhedral Boron Compounds with carbohydrates, potential third-generation agents for neutron capture therapy, are systematised and generalised.